New

 To help you plan your year 2 computing lesson on: Building blocks to create a sequence, download all teaching resources for free and adapt to suit your pupils' needs...

-Consider software or websites pupils use every day.
+Consider software or websites that pupils use every day.
 Actions will be triggered from events such as clicking on a button.
 Ask pupils to identify all the actions that could trigger programming events to occur.

 Teacher tip